jaggzh/nn-page-flatten/README.txt

 Project with a set of images for training a neural network to flatten (and enhance) the images.

-  Ideal flattened pages are located at:
+  "Ideal" flattened pages are located at:
     blend/ideal/
-  Warped page images are located at:
+  Warped/bent page images are located at:
     blend/pages/
   Source words (not used except to generate images) are found in:
     blend/words.txt